 The plain hen yelp is usually three to eight notes long, and it's the calling option most often employed by spring turkey hunters to lure gobblers to setups.
 Hen yelping is higher-pitched than the deeper, coarser yelping of gobblers.
 Tom turkeys yelp with a slower cadence as well, and yelps are generally fewer in number — often three notes: yawp, yawp, yawp.
 In the spring, a jake will often yelp, rather than gobble, on the approach, so it's an important sound to recognize.

 These sounds are easier to learn by listening to them than reading about them.
-Real turkeys are the best teachers of all, but just in case you don't have a live hen hanging out in your office, check out this video.
+Real turkeys are the best teachers of all, but just in case you don't have a live hen hanging out in your office.

 How to Use a Box Call

 Learn how to use a box call and make most of the wild turkey's vocabulary, including the gobble.
 Most box calls are made of wood.
 When you scrape the paddle bottom against a side panel's lip (many have two; some just one) the hollow chamber inside the narrow, rectangular box makes a sound — ideally one a wild turkey would like to hear.

 Tune your box call with chalk, rubbing it along the paddle's bottom.
 Avoid oil-based options.
 Carpenter's chalk works best.
 Be sure to keep the call dry in your vest.
 Waterproof box calls are also available.

 Veteran turkey hunters like to say they want a box call with a flock of turkeys in it.
 Try several to find one you like best.
 It may become your versatile, go-to favorite during in the woods.